 HTML's Built-In Validation Attributes

-While Trongate MX enhances form handling with dynamic features, it’s important to understand and utilise HTML5’s built-in form validation attributes and related properties.
+While Trongate MX enhances form handling with dynamic features, it’s important to understand and utilize HTML5’s built-in form validation attributes and related properties.
 These attributes provide users with immediate, intuitive feedback before form submission, improving overall user experience and reducing unnecessary server requests.

 Common Validation Attributes